fncraft/mini-nanoGPT/README.md

 - 👨‍🔬 A researcher
 - 🛠️ A developer

-Or just someone interested in experiencing the魅力 of large models,
+Or just someone interested in experiencing the charm of large models,

 You can train models through a simple graphical interface!